RedisLabs/redislabs-docs/content/rc/_index.md

 categories: ["RC"]
 aliases: /rv/
 ---
+Redis Cloud delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering, fully hosted on public clouds.

-Redis Cloud is based on the proven Redis Enterprise technology, serving thousands of customers of [Redis Enterprise
-Software]({{< relref "/rs/_index.md" >}}).
+Redis Cloud is based on the proven Redis Enterprise technology, serving thousands of customers of our [Redis Enterprise Software]({{< relref "/rs/_index.md" >}}) products.

-With Redis Cloud (RC),
-you can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.
+With Redis Cloud, you can deploy quickly on major public clouds and create Redis databases that are fully compatible with the open-source Redis clients.

 With Redis Cloud, you get all of that plus: